Heinrich Brüning

 Heinrich Aloysius Maria Elisabeth Brüning (/de/; 26 November 1885 – 30 March 1970) was a German Centre Party politician and academic, who served as the chancellor of Germany during the Weimar Republic from 1930 to 1932.
+His use of deflation in an attempt to combat the effects of the Great Depression in Germany increased unemployment and poverty and earned him the nickname of the “Hunger Chancellor".

 A political scientist and Christian social activist, he entered politics in the 1920s and was elected to the Reichstag in 1924.
 In 1930, he was appointed interim chancellor, just as the Great Depression took hold.
 His austerity policies in response were unpopular, with most of the Reichstag opposed, so he governed by emergency decrees issued by President Paul von Hindenburg, overriding the Reichstag.
 This lasted until May 1932, when his land distribution policy offended Hindenburg, who refused to issue any more decrees.
 Brüning resigned in response to the refusal.

 After Hitler took power, Brüning fled Germany in 1934.
 He eventually settled in the United States.
 From 1937 to 1952, he was a professor at Harvard University.
 He returned to Germany in 1951 to teach at the University of Cologne but again moved to the United States in 1955 and lived out his days in retirement in Vermont.

 Brüning remains a controversial figure in Germany's history, as historians debate whether he was the "last bulwark of the Weimar Republic", the "Republic's undertaker", or both.
 Scholars are divided over how much room for manoeuvre he had during the Depression, in a period of great political instability.
 While he intended to protect the Republic's government, his policies, notably his use of emergency powers, also contributed to the gradual decline of the Weimar Republic during his chancellorship.

 Early life and education

 Born in Münster in Westphalia, Brüning lost his father when he was one year old, and thus his elder brother Hermann Joseph played a major part in his upbringing in a devoutly Roman Catholic family.
-After graduating from Gymnasium Paulinum he first leaned towards the legal profession but then studied Philosophy, History, German, and Political Science at Strasbourg, the London School of Economics, and Bonn, where in 1915 he received a doctorate for his thesis on the financial, economic, and legal implications of nationalizing the British railway system.
+After graduating from Gymnasium Paulinum he first leaned towards the legal profession but then studied philosophy, History, German, and Political Science at Strasbourg, the London School of Economics, and Bonn, where in 1915 he received a doctorate for his thesis on the financial, economic, and legal implications of nationalizing the British railway system.
 Historian Friedrich Meinecke, one of his professors at Strasbourg, had a major influence on Brüning.

 Volunteering for the infantry, he was accepted despite his shortsightedness and physical weakness, and served in World War I from 1915 to 1918.
-He rose to lieutenant in infantry regiment No. 30, Graf Werder, and company commander by the end of the war.
+He rose to lieutenant in the Infantry Regiment "Graf Werder", and company commander by the end of the war.
 He was cited for bravery and awarded both the second and first class Iron Cross.
 Despite having been elected to a soldiers' council after the armistice of 11 November 1918, Brüning did not approve of the German Revolution of 1918–1919 which ended with the establishment of the Weimar Republic.